Updated: Nov 8, 2022

 Full-fledged manufacturers may be responsible for various tasks, including production planning, input procurement, supply chain management, quality control, long-term capacity utilisation planning, and possibly even selling to third-party clients.

-A manufacturer who is also an entrepreneur may also be involved in significant research and development activities.
+Full-fledged manufacturers may also be involved in significant research and development activities.
 In this case, the manufacturer assumes the risks associated with creating, maintaining, and protecting valuable intangible property that may result from research and development activities.

-For instance, in a simplified model with one entrepreneurial entity and many non-entrepreneurial businesses that make up the value chain of an MNE group.
+In a simplified model with one entrepreneurial entity and many non-entrepreneurial businesses that make up the value chain of an MNE group.